koroshero/pdsnd_github/README.md

 ### Description
-this code is for retriving data from a sprcific CSV files, where we can find out some stastic information and more
+this code is for retriving data from a sprcific CSV files, where we can find out some stastic information and more.

 ### Files used
 we used 3 files wich are chicago.csv and